PacktPublishing/Causal-Inference-and-Discovery-in-Python/README.md

 * Applying Math with Python - Second Edition  [[Packt]](https://www.packtpub.com/product/applying-math-with-python-second-edition/9781804618370) [[Amazon]](https://www.amazon.com/Applying-Math-Python-real-world-computational/dp/1804618373/ref=sr_1_1?keywords=Applying+Math+with+Python+-+Second+Edition&s=books&sr=1-1)

 ## Get to Know the Author
-**Aleksander Molak** is a Machine Learning Researcher and Consultant who gained experience working with Fortune 100, Fortune 500, and Inc. 5000 companies across Europe, the USA, and Israel, designing and building large-scale machine learning systems.
+[**Aleksander Molak**](https://www.linkedin.com/in/aleksandermolak/) is a Machine Learning Researcher and Consultant who gained experience working with Fortune 100, Fortune 500, and Inc. 5000 companies across Europe, the USA, and Israel, designing and building large-scale machine learning systems.
 On a mission to democratize causality for businesses and machine learning practitioners, Aleksander is a prolific writer, creator, and international speaker.
 As a co-founder of Lespire, an innovative provider of AI and machine learning training for corporate teams, Aleksander is committed to empowering businesses to harness the full potential of cutting-edge technologies that allow them to stay ahead of the curve.
+He's the host of the Causal AI-centered [Causal Bandits Podcast](https://causalbanditspodcast.com/).